Request (REQ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Request Historical Price

-According to the latest data gathered on Request live price page, the current price of Request is 0.127187USD.
-The circulating supply of Request(REQ) is 744.29M REQ , giving it a market capitalization of $94.70M.
+According to the latest data gathered on Request live price page, the current price of Request is 0.142491USD.
+The circulating supply of Request(REQ) is 744.29M REQ , giving it a market capitalization of $106.05M.

 The Request Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of REQ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.